 Before you turn down that invitation to all-you-can-eat-ribs night, try these tips for eating with full or partial dentures.
-With a little practice eating with dentures, and with patience, you should be able to enjoy almost any food you like.
-Learn more about denture adhesive cream here.
+With a little practice and our tips for eating with dentures, and with a little time and patience, you should be able to enjoy almost any food you like.

 - Don't panic if you feel that food has "lost its flavor."
 Right now, your mind is receiving strong signals from your mouth about your dentures, which overpower the messages from your taste buds.
 After you get accustomed to dentures, your mind will find a better balance and your sense of taste will improve.

-- As you adjust to new dentures, you might have trouble sensing hot foods and drinks.
+- You might have trouble sensing hot foods and drinks as you adjust to new dentures.
 This is common.
 But be careful; you don't want to burn your mouth.

 - Start with soft foods.
-Some good examples are eggs, fish, chopped meat, cooked vegetables, and puddings.
+Some good examples of soft food to eat for new denture wearers are eggs, fish, chopped meat, cooked vegetables, and puddings.
 As you gain more experience and confidence with dentures, try eating chewier foods, such as steak or celery.